NBASLH Board of Directors

 Marilouise was recently awarded ASHA’s Distinguished Early Career Professional Award and ASHA’s Award for Continuing Education (ACE).
 She is an alumna of ASHA's Minority Student Leadership Program (M.S.L.P), a mentor in ASHA's Student-to-Empowered Professional Program (S.T.E.P), and member of ASHA’s Healthcare Leadership Development Program (LDP) 2020 cohort.

-Lauren Prather is a third-year doctoral student at the University of Cincinnati (UC) in Communication Sciences and Disorders where her research focuses on language and literacy for underserved populations.
+Lauren Prather is a doctoral candidate at the University of Cincinnati (UC) in Communication Sciences and Disorders where her research focuses assessment bias in early communication assessments.
 She received her Master of Science degree from Tennessee State University in Communication Sciences and Disorders and her Bachelor of Arts degree from The University of Memphis in Communications.
-Before pursuing her PhD in August of 2017, Lauren worked as a Speech Language Pathologist for Cobb Pediatric Therapy Services and Let’s Talk Therapy in Atlanta, GA which is inclusive of her clinical experience in both the school setting and private practice.
+Before pursuing her PhD , Lauren worked as a Speech Language Pathologist for Cobb Pediatric Therapy Services and Let’s Talk Therapy in Atlanta, GA which is inclusive of her clinical experience in both the school setting and private practice.
 She has collaborated with multidisciplinary teams to address communication, educational, and social needs of students with a wide variety of disability classifications.
-In 2017, Lauren spearheaded Let’s Talk Therapy’s Speech and Language Enrichment Program and in February (2020), she organized and facilitated Talking Black in America, where the executive producer Walt Wolfram and esteemed faculty from UC were featured on the panel.
-Currently, she supervises graduate clinicians at the University of Cincinnati.
+Currently, works collaboratively with Cincinnati Children's Hospital and UC on her dissertation studies and works virtually as a part time clinician.
+She also serves on the Diversity Equity and Inclusion committee at UC where she co chairs the DE& I Student Committee.

 Sulare Telford Rose